 Grimoire & Poe

-After reading the novel first – my review – I decided to watch the movie.
-Netflix bought the movie rights to the book and released their adaptation in 2021.
+After reading the novel first, I decided to watch the movie.
+Netflix bought the movie rights to the book and released its adaptation in 2021.
 Honestly, I loved their version.
-The motive, the killer, and some of the characters changed, and with it they satiated all the things I felt the book was lacking or missed an opportunity.
+The motive, the killer, and some of the characters changed, and with them, they satiated all the things I felt the book was lacking or missed an opportunity.

 Anyways, let’s start with the comparisons.